Rugby Central railway station

-Rugby Central was a railway station serving Rugby in Warwickshire on the former Great Central Main Line, which opened in 1899 and closed in 1969.
+Rugby Central was a railway station serving the town of Rugby, in Warwickshire, England.
+It was a stop on the former Great Central Main Line, which opened in 1899 and closed in 1969.
 The station was on Hillmorton Road, roughly half a mile east of the town centre.

 The Great Central competed with the West Coast Main Line for traffic to London, which has served the town since the 1830s at Rugby Midland station; since the closure of Rugby Central, Midland station has reverted to its original name of Rugby.